Arrest, bail and attending court

 If the case is to proceed the court will also decide to:

-- grant Court Bail to appear at court at a later date and released from custody or
+- grant Court Bail to appear at court at a later date and release from custody or

 - remand in custody and take to prison.